AC-T-lab/Git-document/README.md

 git push -u origin main
 ```

-== remember to add and commit the file first, you can check it with "git status" ==
+==remember to add and commit the file first, you can check it with "git status"==

-not the first time
+use push to upload the file onto Github
 ```bash
 git push
 ```